mikaelpatel/Cosa/README.md

 device mode.
 Added support for ATtinyX61 and a variant of Base64 for encoding of binary data.
 2013-12 DS1302 RTC and SD card support.
 Simple FAT16 library using SD.
 Support for RS485 with master-slave protocol.
+ATmega32u4 support added.